0x1d/slimple/module/README.md

 Slimple NodeJS Framework
 ========================
 A slim and simple nodejs framework.

 The idea of Slimple is to make it easy for you to write service oriented nodejs web applications.
 It is abandonning too much fancy shmancy modules and tries as much as possible to be pure JS.
 At the first look, it might not be as simple as express for instance.
 But it provides you a coherent environment for writing apps.
 Its core focus lies on a service oriented architecture and MongoDB support.
 Everything you create will be loaded automatically to the Slimple application context (if you follow the convention).

-The official [website](http://slimple.eu01.aws.af.cm/) is still work in progress and not fully up-to-date.
-If the message "In progres" appears, just hit refresh.

-> Caution: There are breaking changes in version 0.5.0.
-> The resource path to your services can now be defined with the folder structure.
-> For example the resource /echo/:text will now be a folder /echo with the service in it.
-The resource defined in the service will be just :text
-> Slimple automatically adds the folder structure to the resource path.

 ## Installation
 ```